DenisGeide/DenisGeide/README.md

 ### [AI CRM + SED Platform](https://github.com/DenisGeide/ai-crm-sed-platform)

-B2B SaaS platform with FastAPI, PostgreSQL, Redis, WebSocket, AI/RAG pipeline, PDF workflow, RBAC, multi-tenant logic and Docker deployment.
+B2B SaaS platform with FastAPI, PostgreSQL, Redis, WebSocket, AI/RAG pipeline, PDF workflow, RBAC, multi-tenant architecture and Docker deployment.
+The system operates autonomously and can be integrated into any website by simply parsing the target data source or updating the JSON configuration file, without requiring core application changes.

 ### Fantik